Senior Research Scientist

 He works with companies to optimize job and organization performance and HR systems through the application of organization design, job design, human capital analytics, and strategic talent management.
 The companies he has worked with include Amgen, American Express, Boeing, Booz & Company, Capital One, Chevron, Cisco Systems, Dow Chemical, Dreyer’s/Nestle, EQUATE Petrochemical, Exelon, Frito-Lay/PepsiCo, Gunung Sewu/Great Giant Pineapple, Herman Miller, ITT, Johnson Controls, Microsoft, Pfizer, PricewaterhouseCoopers, Royal Bank of Canada, and Sinopec.

-He has received research grants from the Sloan Foundation, Russell Sage Foundation, the Rockefeller Foundation, the National Science Foundation, and the National Institute for Literacy.
+He has received research grants from the Sloan Foundation, Russell Sage Foundation, the Rockefeller Foundation, the National Science Foundation, China National Science Foundation, and the National Institute for Literacy.
+He has served as the external evaluator for multiple U.S. Department of Education Centers for International Business, Education and Research.

 BA – University of Wisconsin, Madison